JetBrains/kotless/ROADMAP.md

 ## 0.1.3
 * Support @Scheduled feature for local deployments
-* Use AWS Local Stack for mocking of AWS services during local start
 * Support of dynamic entrypoints in Ktor
     * Support new mode -- map everything using catch-all path variables

 ## 0.1.*
 * Extension for Cognito authentication